 According to (Al-Khalidi, 2001), an emotionally imbalanced person is someone who has a high propensity for anxiety, a tendency toward neuroticism, high emotional volatility, low sensitivity to social settings, and a lack of concern for the feelings of others around them.
-If the emotional balance is defined as "moderation in the satisfaction of the individual's biological needs," "moderation in the satisfaction of the individual's psychological needs," "moderation in the achievement of that aspect of the personality that others have neglected," then "spiritual" is the neglected aspect of the personality and "emotional balance " is the mediator.
+If the emotional balance is defined as "moderation in the satisfaction of the individual's biological needs," "moderation in the satisfaction of the individual's psychological needs," "moderation in the achievement of a value," and "moderation in the achievement of that aspect of the personality that others have neglected," then "spiritual" is the neglected aspect of the personality and "emotional balance" is the mediator.
 This is according to research (Ghaleb, 2012).